CaramelInvestor/monty/README.md

 Usage: swap
 If the stack contains less than two elements, print the error message L<line_number>: can't swap, stack too short, followed by a new line, and exit with the status EXIT_FAILUREhe opcode pop removes the top element of the stack.
+3. swap
+mandatory
+Implement the swap opcode.

+The swap opcode

+The opcode swap swaps the top two elements of the stack.

+Usage: swap
+If the stack contains less than two elements, print the error message L<line_number>: can't swap, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
 4. add
 mandatory
 Implement the add opcode.